radcamp/radcamp.github.io/Brisbane2025/ipyrad-CLI-FullTutorial.md

                                ## [29] [reference_as_filter]: Reads mapped to this reference are removed in step 3
 ```

-In general the defaults are sensible, and we won't mess with them for now,
-but there are a few parameters we *must* check and update:
-* The path to the raw data
-* The dataype
-* The restriction overhang sequence(s)

-Because we're looking at population-level data, we suggest to increase the
-clustering threshold `[14] [clust_threshold]`.
-You can also change `[27]
-[output_formats]`.
-When you put `*`, ipyrad will automatically save your output
-in all available formats, see [the manual](https://ipyrad.readthedocs.io/en/master/output_formats.html#full-output-formats).

 If you look in the file browser pane (to the left) you should
 now see a new file `params-seadragon.txt` in the file browser.